USS Picuda: Pacific War

 On 29 December, Picuda put to sea for her fifth war patrol in the Formosa Straits and the East China Sea off the east coast of China from Shanghai to Kam Kit.
 On 7 January 1945, Picuda received a contact report from Barb and closed a convoy in the straits of Formosa to inflict severe damage with four torpedo hits on 10,045-ton tanker Munakata Maru.
-On the afternoon of 8 January, she again received a convoy contact report from Barb and slipped between two escorts of the starboard screen about four hours before midnight to pick out two large passenger-freighters.
+On the afternoon of 8 January, she again received a convoy contact report from Barb and slipped between two escorts of the starboard screen about four hours before midnight to pick out two large passenger-cargo ships.
 Three bow tubes fired at each target resulted in one hit on each.
 She swung and fired stern shots at a tanker, then discovered an escort dead ahead, 700 yd range, and was forced to clear the area.
-The 2854-ton coastal tanker Hikoshima Maru, hit by both Picuda and Barb, was disabled and ran aground.
-The freighter Meiho Maru had a similar experience, and severe damage was inflicted on 6600-ton freighter Hisagawa Maru as well as 6516-ton coastal tanker Manju Maru.
+The 2,854-ton coastal tanker Hikoshima Maru, hit by both Picuda and Barb, was disabled and ran aground.
+The cargo ship Meiho Maru had a similar experience, and severe damage was inflicted on 6,600-ton cargo ship Hisagawa Maru as well as 6,516-ton coastal tanker Manju Maru.
 Picuda having flashed a contact report as she cleared the area, set course for lifeguard station in support of the Third Fleet airstrikes on Formosa.
 In the early morning darkness of 29 January, Picuda made out at least three large ships in the rain and commenced tracking.
-The rain slacked as she approached dead ahead of a troop transport, overlapped by a freighter.
-One hit on the transport and two hits on the freighter were observed by Picudas officer of the deck.
-The transport, almost dead in the water, commenced shrill whistle blasts and the mist dropped down to reveal the freighter enveloped in a huge cloud of steam and smoke.
+The rain slackened as she approached dead ahead of a troop transport, overlapped by a cargo ship.
+One hit on the transport and two hits on the cargo ship were observed by Picudas officer of the deck.
+The transport, almost dead in the water, commenced shrill whistle blasts and the mist dropped down to reveal the cargo ship enveloped in a huge cloud of steam and smoke.
 An enemy float plane forced Picuda to abandon the attack.
-The victim sunk in this attack was the 5497-ton passenger-cargo ship Clyde Maru.
+The victim sunk in this attack was the 5,497-ton passenger-cargo ship Clyde Maru.
 Picuda reached Tanapag Harbor, Saipan 5–6 February and arrived at Pearl Harbor on 15 February.Picuda spent much of her sixth war patrol on lifeguard station off the coast of China.
 She got underway from Pearl Harbor 15 March and cleared the replenishment base of Apra Harbor, Guam on 29 March.
 She entered her patrol area off Kii Suido on 2 April for uneventful lifeguard duty in support of B-29 Superfortress strikes.
 On 6 May, Picuda made rendezvous with sister ship Scabbardfish off the Nansei Shoto and received five crewmen from an Army B-29 bomber and debarked these survivors at Tanapag Harbor on 10 May, transferring them to the Headquarters of the Twenty-First Bomber Command.
 After voyage repairs alongside submarine tender Orion (AS-18), she departed 11 May for the East Coast of the United States.
 She stopped at Pearl Harbor, San Francisco, California, and transited the Panama Canal to arrive at the Portsmouth Naval Shipyard, Kittery, Maine, on 22 June.Picuda received six battle stars for World War II service.